graphprotocol/contracts/README.md

 - Typescript
 - Ethers

-To test all files, use `npm run test`.
+To test all files, use `yarn test`.
 To test a single file run:
 `npx hardhat test test/<FILE_NAME>.ts`.

 ### Contract addresses